 Our group works with a multi-layered approach at disaster communications that encourages the integration with other non-ham radio services such as FRS/GMRS.
-By doing this we can expand the reach of our finite amateur radio resources and increase our contact with the public.
+This approach is compatible with the Radio Relay International (RRI) National SOS Radio Network Hamwatch program as described in their training presentation: NSOS-Hamwatch-PPT-TR-003-Final-Approved.pdf.
+The primary benefit is that we expand the reach of our finite amateur radio resources and increase our contact with the public.
 We hope to grow the following list of organized neighborhood emergency radio nets:

 Anyone with a current FCC-issued Amateur Radio license may apply for membership on the East Thurston County (ETC) Amateur Radio Emergency Service (ARES) Team.
 Having a current FCC-issued General Mobile Radio Service (GMRS) license is optional, but also a helpful asset to the team.
 We serve the eastern area of Thurston County, so ideally you live in Yelm, Rainier, Tenino, or one of the surrounding areas.
 Our current Disaster Communications Plan in the Documents section below describes our served area in detail.

 If you are interested in joining the team or have questions that our Plan doesn't answer, feel free to contact the ETC ARES Team Emergency Coordinator (EC) via e-mail [firstname.lastname@example.org], text message, or phone [+1 (360) 951-3445].